boftek/bbZero4Windows/README.md

 I did some minor configurations to make it look as simple as possible.\

 I wanted to include a screenshot of how would it look like with the configuration applied but sady I switched to MacOs.\
-Maybe I revisit the configuration sometime in future using Bootcamp or just a VM.
+Maybe I revisit the configuration sometime in future using Bootcamp or just a VM.\

+If you want to use this repo just clone it.